torstenbm/patientsky-assignment/README.md

 ## Installation

-The program uses python 3 and the built-in json and datetime modules.
+The program uses python 3 and the built-in json, datetime and sys modules.
 It requires no further installation.

 ## Usage
 To run the program for the dummy data Danny boy.json, Emma Win.json and Joanna Hef.json, the duration 30 minutes, and the time interval string 2019-04-23T08:00:00/2019-04-27T00:00:00, execute the script.